Why do I need to self-quarantine if I’m well?

 If you have a private garden, courtyard or balcony, you may go outside into these areas.

 What symptoms should I look out for while I am in quarantine, and what do I do if I get symptoms?

 You need to closely monitor yourself for symptoms of COVID-19 during your quarantine period.

-The key signs and symptoms of COVID-19 are fever, cough, sore throat, shortness of breath, and loss of sense of smell or taste.
-Less common symptoms are loss of smell, loss of taste, runny nose, muscle pain, joint pain, diarrhoea, nausea, vomiting and loss of appetite.
+The key signs and symptoms of COVID-19 are fever, cough, sore throat, shortness of breath, loss of smell and loss of taste.
+Less common symptoms are runny nose, muscle pain, joint pain, diarrhoea, nausea, vomiting and loss of appetite.

 If you develop any of these symptoms, you should take the following steps:

 - Notify ACT Health of your symptoms.
 You can do this when you are contacted for your daily check-in, or by calling ACT Health through the COVID-19 helpline on (02) 6207 7244.